flmaria/springboot-base-project/README.md

 # Springboot-Base-Project

-Project to study Spring Boot resources and developunit and integrations tests.
+Project to study Spring Boot resources and develop unit and integrations tests.

 ## What does the project do?